jcrqr/opencode.space/_posts/2017-12-26-implementing-a-peer-to-peer-network-in-elixir-part-1.md

 ---
 layout: post
-title:  "Implementing a peer-to-peer network in Elixir - The Server"
+title: Implementing a peer-to-peer network in Elixir - The Server
 categories: code elixir
 published: false
 ---

 In the past week or so I've been implementing a peer-to-peer network using Elixir as part of a project I'm working on.
-I thought about writing this post series for two reasons: first I haven't found much resources addressing such cases online; and second to document the whole process for future reference.
+I thought about writing this post series because I haven't found much resources addressing such cases online and second to document the whole process for future reference.

 Even if you don't want to implement a peer-to-peer network, this is still a great exercise to learn more and experimenting OTP applications and concepts.